An Lochan Uaine - The Green Loch

 Conclusion

 We had a lovely walk to Lochan Uaine the Green Loch in Glenmore Forest Park, the ethereal loch did not disappoint.
 It was a nice way to spend the day while we waited to check in to our hotel and highly recommended upon your visit to Scotland.
-I would love to return one day and complete the entire Ryvoan and Lochan Uaine route.
+I would love to return one day and complete the entire Ryvoan and Lochan Uaine walking route.

 Claim Your Free 6 Day Travel Itinerary: